al3xandr3/al3xandr3.github.io/_posts/2009-01-21-keyboard-qwerty-layout.md

 A second popular layout is called Dvorak, designed in the 1930's and it tries to address another problem:

-"…the introduction of the electric typewriter in the 1930s made typist fatigue more of a problem, leading to increased interest in the Dvorak layout…"
+"...the introduction of the electric typewriter in the 1930s made typist fatigue more of a problem, leading to increased interest in the Dvorak layout..."

 But even the Dvorak layout is already some years old, so is the **typist fatigue** the same as now?
 Do we write, for example, the same words as in 1930's?
-I think not…
+I think not...

 ## Is there a better layout?